Camino de Santiago, Day 22

 Mid-morning, we stopped at a cafe for our meal.
 As we walked the one main street through town, we came to an amazing bridge.
 It was a long bridge with 19 arches.
 It only spanned the river part way, as the rest was overland.
 An old story says the bridge is famous as an observation point where one man jousted 300 opponents in Medieval Times.

 Slowly, we crossed the cobblestone bridge, stopping to take pictures and enjoy the view.

 Most of our day was spent on dirt farm roads going up and down rolling hills.
 At one point (in the middle of nowhere) we came to a rest stop with clever rock art.
-A woman was selling snacks to pilgrims and providing a place to rest.
+A woman sold snacks to pilgrims and provided a place to rest.

 After 14 miles we made our way across a crazy zigzagging metal bridge, and up a steep hill, where we arrived at the hillside town of Astorga.

 It was a charming town, with plazas, cafes and ancient churches.
 We could just feel the history of the town.

 After stopping and asking in a couple of different hotels (all of which were full), we found rooms at the Ciudad De Astorga Hotel Spa.
 The clerk said one available room was usually for only one guest because it had a low slanted ceiling.
 Scott and I were fine with a low ceiling, since we aren’t tall people.